 The Sunlight Access Qualifying Matter does not go far enough to protect existing and new buildings ensuring a healthy home.
 There need to be provisions that consider the needs of single story homes, either existing or new.
-There needs to be a provision that there

-Our proposed Housing and Business Choice and Heritage Plan Changes (13 &14)
+There needs to be a provision that there will be year round, full sunlight at the base (slab level) of a single story home in all three orientations.
+Our proposed Housing and Business Choice Plan Change (14)